-SKANEATELES — The decor at Elephant and the Dove is as enticing as anything on its menu.
+SKANEATELES — The decor of The Elephant and the Dove is as enticing as anything on its menu.

 The new Skaneateles restaurant, opening Thursday, takes its visual inspiration from the Mexican artists Frida Kahlo and Diego Rivera.
 It also takes its name from the husband and wife, who were described as "an elephant and a dove" due to the contrast between their statures: Rivera tall and overweight, Kahlo diminutive and fragile.

-And the portrait of Kahlo at the top of the stairway to the second floor of the restaurant is just one way it evokes her surrealist style.
+The portrait of Kahlo at the top of the stairway to the second floor of the restaurant is but one way it evokes her surrealist style.

 But what gives the restaurant that authenticity is its food.
 Executive Chef Albert Herrera, previously of Avicolli's in Syracuse, has conceived a menu that General Manager Patrick Lischak described Tuesday as "hometown Mexican cuisine."
 Staples like tacos and enchiladas are there, but they're filtered through Herrera and the family recipes he grew up with.